kuc2477/vim-guerilla/README.md

 ## Features
-- Create backup of system's vimrc and restore when `vim-guerilla` retreats
+- Evacuate current user's vimrc on occupation and restore when `vim-guerilla` retreats
-- Syntax highlights
+- Sensible indentation for each languages
-- Sensible indentation configurations for each languages
+- Auto completion (powered by [supertab])
 - Colorschemes (default with [wombat256i])
-- Auto completion (powered by [supertab])
+- Syntax highlights
 - Fuzzy file navigation (powered by [ctrlp])
 - Fuzzy code navigation (powered by [easymotion])
 - [nerdtree] support